ssrideepanraj/ssrideepanraj/README.md

 ### 🚀 About Me

-I'm Srideepanraj, a passionate **Computer Science Engineering student** with a keen interest in **web development**.
-My journey in tech began with exploring various programming languages and frameworks, leading to a deep appreciation for building dynamic and user-friendly web applications.
+As a final-year Computer Technology engineer with a strong foundation in problem-solving using C and C++, I am passionate about leveraging my skills in machine learning, deep learning, and neural networks to create innovative solutions.
+My expertise in Python and its libraries, combined with my experience in deploying machine learning models in web applications enables me to bridge the gap between complex algorithms and user-friendly interfaces.
+I am eager to contribute to cutting-edge projects and drive technological advancements in the field of machine learning and web development.

 ### 🔧 Skills & Tools

-- **Frontend Development:**
+- **Web Development:**
   - HTML5
   - CSS3
   - JavaScript (ES6+)

-- **Backend Development:**
   - PHP

+- **Machine Learning:**
+  - Deep Learning
+  - Tensorflow
+  - Python libraries

 - **Programming Languages:**
   - C